Eye Exams in Edison, NJ

 What is low vision rehabilitation care at The Eye Center?

-Low vision rehabilitation is a specialty which is necessary when vision loss no longer responds to a change in eyeglass correction for a significant improvement of vision.
+Low vision rehabilitation is a specialty that is necessary when vision loss no longer responds to a change in eyeglass correction for a significant improvement of vision.
 A low vision physician will assess vision needs and offer each patient whatever help is available through eyeglass corrections, counseling, education, and rehabilitative skills.
 We can also provide adaptive vision aids and referrals to other low vision aids if needed.

 Why we do it-what separates us from other ophthalmology practices?